 Watch Out for Condensation

-Whether on your chimney, your ceiling, around an air vent, or on windows, this is likely the sign of a larger issue.
+Whether on your chimney, your ceiling, around an air vent or on windows, this is likely the sign of a larger issue.
 Try to determine the reason for the excess moisture and remedy it, or call in a professional to diagnose and solve the problem.
-Read about these other issues that might be a sign of a larger problem.

 Look for Leaks

-In general, it’s a good habit to regularly check your plumbing for leaks.
-And, staying on top of plumbing issues can save you time and money when it comes time for a home inspection.
-In fact, before your inspector comes, do your own walk through so that you’re not surprised by any repairs that are needed.
+In general, it's a good habit to regularly check your plumbing for leaks.
+Staying on top of plumbing issues can save you time and money when it comes time for a home inspection.
+It's a good idea to do your own walk through before your inspector comes so that you're not surprised by any repairs that are needed.

 Check Stair Handrails

-According to Porter, if you have more than four steps, a handrail is required—indoors and outside.
+According to Porter, a handrail is required if you have more than four steps — indoors and outside.
 Make sure handrails that are already in place are securely fastened.
-Here’s how to install a rock-solid stair rail.

 Check Your Dryer Vent

-This is good practice even if you aren’t prepping for a home inspection because there are about 7,000 fires caused by dryers every year in the U.S. Check for tears, obstructions, and that the material they’re made of is up to code.
-Here’s why you should upgrade your dryer vent.
+This is good practice even if you aren't prepping for a home inspection because there are about 7,000 fires caused by dryers every year in the U.S. Check for tears and obstructions, and make sure everything is up to code.
+That's one of the reasons why you should upgrade your dryer vent.

 Make Sure Wood is Stored Properly

 Although this is something you might not think of, Porter notes that wood for a fireplace or wood-burning stove must be stored a minimum of three feet from your home.
-“Your firewood can attract wood destroying insects such as termites and carpenter ants.”
-Check out these 9 myths about ants you need to stop believing!
+"Your firewood can attract wood-destroying insects such as termites and carpenter ants," he says.

-This may seem obvious, but there are things an inspector will check that you may not have actually used in a long.
-“Check all of your windows, doors, the garage door sensor lights, etc.,” says Porter.
+This may seem obvious, but there are things a home inspector will check that you may not have actually used in a long time.
+"Check all of your windows, doors, the garage door sensor lights, etc.," says Porter.
 Remember, your buyer will expect everything in the home to work!
-Read more about the importance of home inspections.

-The job of the home inspector is to check on the safety of the home and identify potential issues.
-Here’s what you need to watch with a home appraisal.
+The job of the home inspector is to check on the safety of the home and identify potential issues, not decide its market value.
+Here's what you need to watch with a home appraisal.

 Home Inspectors Can't Offer Advice on Buying the Home